WICG/translation-api/security-privacy-questionnaire.md

 >      personally-identifiable information (PII), or information derived from
 >      either?

-No. Although it's imaginable that the translation models could be fine-tuned on PII to give more accurate-to-this-user translations, we intend to disallow this in the specification.
+No. Although it's imaginable that the translation or language detection models could be fine-tuned on PII to give more accurate-to-this-user translations, we intend to disallow this in the specification.

 > 04. How do the features in your specification deal with sensitive information?